samsquire/ideas2/README.md

 Integrate with chatops and case management ops to offer jobs to people on mobile phones to do customer support via chat.

-# 54. An IDE that guarantees builbability
+# 54. An IDE that guarantees buildability

 An IDE that guarantees if you can open the project, you can build it reliably the way others build it.
 Dependencies are fetched.

-# 55.
+# 55. Generalized API client

+Like CURL but for querying APIs and handling pagination for you.

+# 56.